TerryMooreII/angular-azure-mobile-service/README.md

 Azureservice.invokeApi(name, params)
 =================
-Invoke a Azure Mobile service custom api call
+Invoke a Azure Mobile service custom api call.

 [More information] (http://www.windowsazure.com/en-us/documentation/articles/mobile-services-windows-store-javascript-call-custom-api/)

-If this response from the api is not a status code 200 then it tigger the error function.
+If this response from the api is not a status code 200 then it trigger the error function.

 Parameters:
 ---------------